-Abbott recently secured the U.S. FDA approval for its Proclaim XR neuro-stimulation system, which uses low doses of mild electrical pulses to change pain signals traveling from spinal cord to brain.
+Abbott in 2019 secured the U.S. FDA approval for its Proclaim XR neuro-stimulation system, which uses low doses of mild electrical pulses to change pain signals traveling from spinal cord to brain.
 Abbott could see strong sales of the new device, given there are 50 million people in the U.S. suffering from chronic pain.

-Also, the U.S. FDA recently approved Abbott's ARCHITECT STAT High Sensitivity Troponin-I blood test, which aims to identify heart attacks hours earlier than previous methods.
+Also, the U.S. FDA approved Abbott's ARCHITECT STAT High Sensitivity Troponin-I blood test, which aims to identify heart attacks hours earlier than previous methods.

 Cephea is known for its technology, in which an artificial valve is delivered through a vein in the leg, without going for open-heart surgery, for the replacement of diseased mitral valves.
 Abbott first invested in Cephea in 2015, and it recently announced it would acquire Cephea for an undisclosed sum.